VET315 Companion Animal and Equine Medicine

 - Perform clinical examination and evaluate findings.

-- Take out relevant tests and interpret test results.
+- Determine and perform relevant clinical tests and interpret test results.

 - Set up a relevant list of differential diagnoses and diagnostic.